progit/progit/de/04-git-server/01-chapter4.markdown

 <!--In order to initially set up any Git server, you have to export an existing repository into a new bare repository — a repository that doesn’t contain a working directory.
 This is generally straightforward to do.
 In order to clone your repository to create a new bare repository, you run the clone command with the `-\-bare` option.
 By convention, bare repository directories end in `.git`, like so:-->

-Um zunächst einen beliebigen Git Server einzurichten, musst du ein existierendes Repository in ein neues einfaches Repository exportieren – ein Repository, dass kein Arbeitsverzeichnis enthält.
+Um zunächst einen beliebigen Git Server einzurichten, musst Du ein existierendes Repository in ein neues einfaches Repository exportieren – ein Repository, dass kein Arbeitsverzeichnis enthält.
 Das ist im Allgemeinen einfach zu erledigen.
-Um zunächst dein Repository zu klonen, um ein neues einfaches Repository anzulegen, führst du den Klonen-Befehl mit der `--bare` Option aus.
+Um zunächst Dein Repository zu klonen, um ein neues einfaches Repository anzulegen, führst Du den Klonen-Befehl mit der `--bare` Option aus.
 Per Konvention haben einfache Repository Verzeichnisse die Endung `.git`, wie hier:

 	$ git clone --bare my_project my_project.git
 	Initialized empty Git repository in /opt/projects/my_project.git/

 <!--The output for this command is a little confusing.
 Since `clone` is basically a `git init` then a `git fetch`, we see some output from the `git init` part, which creates an empty directory.
 The actual object transfer gives no output, but it does happen.
 You should now have a copy of the Git directory data in your `my_project.git` directory.-->

 Die Ausgabe für diesen Befehl ist etwas verwirrend.
 Weil `clone` im Grunde ein `git init` und ein `git fetch` ist, sehen wir eine Ausgabe vom `git init`-Teil, der ein leeres Verzeichnis anlegt.
 Die eigentliche Objekt-Übertragung erzeugt keine Ausgabe, aber sie findet statt.
-Du solltest jetzt eine Kopie von den Git-Verzeichnis Daten in deinem `my_project.git` Verzeichnis haben.
+Du solltest jetzt eine Kopie von den Git-Verzeichnis Daten in Deinem `my_project.git` Verzeichnis haben.

 <!--This is roughly equivalent to something like-->